SefalonZophry/VoidAscension/README.md

 <details>

-<summary>Github Info & Version Help</summary>
+<summary>GitHub Info & Version Help</summary>

-This is the Official Github for the Minecraft mod by the name of Void Ascension by Sefalon Zophry.
+This is the Official GitHub for the Minecraft mod by the name of Void Ascension by Sefalon Zophry.

 You are viewing the 1.20.1 branch at this time.